-Connect a fused jumper
+Connect a Fused Jumper

 Vehicle horns sit up front where they’re exposed to rain and road chemicals.
-Once that spray gets into the horn’s innards, it can short out the coil and kill the horn (and blow the fuse in the process).
-But an inoperative horn can also be caused by a bad horn switch in your steering wheel, a broken “clock spring” under the steering wheel, a bum horn relay, a broken wire or a corroded ground.
+Once that spray gets into the horn’s innards, it can short out the coil and kill the vehicle horn (and blow the fuse in the process).
+But an inoperative car horn can also be caused by a bad horn switch in your steering wheel, a broken “clock spring” under the steering wheel, a bum horn relay, a broken wire or a corroded ground.
 Here’s how to check the most likely suspects.

-Check the relay
+Check the Relay

-Required Materials for this Project
+Required Materials for this Car Horn Project

 Avoid last-minute shopping trips by having all your materials ready ahead of time.
 Here’s a list.

-- 16 gauge wire
+- 16-gauge wire